University of Cosmic Intelligence

 The University of Cosmic Intelligence (UCI) is an American new religious movement founded by rapper and convicted child molester Rashad Jamal.
-Described as a cult, the UCI is primarily based on social media platforms like TikTok and YouTube, and has a predominately African-American membership.

-Jamal and the UCI have received media attention after followers of Jamal were linked to multiple murders and disappearances.
+Described as a cult, the UCI is primarily based on social media platforms like TikTok and YouTube, and has a predominantly African-American membership.
+Jamal and the UCI received media attention after followers of Jamal were linked to multiple murders and disappearances.
 In August 2023, Jamal was convicted of child molestation and cruelty to children and was sentenced to 18 years in prison.

 Background and beliefs

-The founder of the group, Rashad Jamal (also known as Rashad Jamal White) was born in 1986 and states he is originally from Chicago.
-Prior to founding the UCI, Jamal had an extensive criminal record that included convictions for battery, strangulation and suffocation and was once charged with murder but not convicted.
+The founder of the group, Rashad Jamal (also known as Rashad Jamal White) is from Chicago.
+Jamal has an extensive criminal history which precedes the founding of UCI, including convictions for battery, strangulation and suffocation, as well as a murder charge for which he was not convicted.
 Jamal, known as Divine Insight, claims to be a god sent to Earth to heal the planet and that Black and Latino people are gods whom he refers to as "carbonated beings".
 He has claimed he was sent "to enlighten and inform and increase the frequency of the planet, and to rid this planet of its parasitical invaders".
 Extraterrestrial beings play a large role in the group's belief system, and they refer to Earth as the planet Ki and to themselves as the Grand Cosmic Rising Family.

 Described as a cult, the UCI is primarily based on social media platforms like TikTok and YouTube, and has a predominately African-American membership.
 Beliefs of the group include that polygamy is essential for men, that the government is engaged in weather modification and efforts to shut off "stargates" to alternate dimensions, and that African Americans are "true" Native Americans instead of being descended from enslaved Africans.
 The group promotes conspiracy theories, anti-vaccinationism and sovereign citizen-style beliefs.
 Among Jamal's stranger beliefs are that NBA players are synthetic robots and that birds don't exist but are government tracking devices.

 Jamal and the UCI claim to be exempt from United States laws.
 Extremism researchers have linked Jamal and the UCI's beliefs to the sovereign citizen movement, the Moorish movement and the Nuwaubian Nation.
 The Guardian described Jamal's teaching as combining "New Age mysticism, polygamy and Afrocentric and black nationalist ideas".
 Jamal has a combined social media following of more than 300,000.
 His online platform sells videos of his lectures as well as crystals and jewelry.
 He has held mass meditation events across the country.